salavala/CosmosDBForMultitenantApplications/README.md

 You have successfully deployed the required services to Azure.
 Congratulations for completing your first challenge.

-## Challenge-2: Load sample multitenant data in Azure Storage Account
+## Challenge-2: Load sample multitenant data to Azure Storage Account
 We have created an anonymous fictitious data to showcase the multitenant data model with this lab.
 Extract this data to your environment from the github link.